PatrickMurray78/emerging-tech/README.md

 3. Scroll to the bottom of the page and select the [macOS](https://www.python.org/ftp/python/3.9.0/python-3.9.0-macosx10.9.pkg) installer
 4. Open installer.
 You will be guided through the installation process.
 5. Python has been installed successfully
-6. Open Terminal and type `python -V`.
+6. Open Terminal and type `$ python -V`.
 Python 3.9.0 should be displayed

 For Other Platforms:
 1. Go to [Python downloads](https://www.python.org/download/other/)